-The efficacy of foreign aid, especially when given to satisfy the objectives of the donor country, is highly controversial.
-I study this question in the context of Chinese infrastructure aid, which has received much attention from policymakers.
-I build a novel project and firm-level dataset to identify political determinants of Chinese aid and its economic consequences for recipient countries.
-I document that when there is local labor unrest in China, contracts for Chinese aid projects are allocated to large state-owned firms in the area, and employment by these firms increases.
-Connections between these firms and other countries mean that China's response to domestic unrest affects the allocation of Chinese aid projects to other countries.
-I exploit the variation in countries' receipt of aid caused by the timing and spatial variation in local labor unrest in China, together with these connections, to develop an instrument for identifying the causal effects of Chinese aid on recipients.
-I find large positive effects on GDP, capital formation, consumption, and employment.
+Can foreign aid foster economic development, even if it is given to satisfy objectives of the donor country?
+I study this highly debated question in the context of Chinese infrastructure aid, which has received much attention from policymakers.
+I link project-level aid data with administrative firm-level data from China to identify political determinants of Chinese aid and its economic consequences for recipient countries.
+I document that when there is local labor unrest in a Chinese prefecture, contracts for Chinese aid projects are allocated to large state-owned firms in the prefecture, and employment by these firms increases.
+Connections between these firms and other countries mean that China's response to domestic unrest affects the allocation of Chinese aid projects to recipient countries.
+I exploit the variation in countries' receipt of aid caused by the timing and spatial variation in local labor unrest in China, together with these connections, to develop a novel instrument for identifying the causal effects of Chinese aid on recipients.
+I find large positive effects on GDP, trade, consumption and employment.

-This paper examines the state-building process in an important but poorly understood context: the founding of new, multi-ethnic states in post-colonial Africa.
-We study the Ujamaa reforms in Tanzania in 1970--1981, one of the largest policy experiments in recent history aimed at building national identity and establishing the central state as a legitimate authority.
-The reforms dramatically altered the nature of public education by changing the content of the curriculum and expanding access to schooling.
-To implement the reforms, the Tanzanian government used a concurrent policy, known as villagization, which forced much of the country's population to live together in government administrated villages.
-We combine differences in intensity of villagization across districts with differences across school cohorts, induced by the timing of the policy, to identify the effect of Ujamaa on citizens' attitudes.
-We show persistent, positive effects on citizens' identification with the nation, as measured both by survey responses and ethnic intermarriage.
-Treated cohorts are also more likely to express positive views for a strong central state and less likely to question state authority.
+This paper examines the state-building process in multi-ethnic societies.
+Specifically, we study the Ujamaa policy in Tanzania from 1970--1981, one of the largest policy experiments in post-colonial Africa aimed at building a national identity among the population and establishing the new post-independence state as a legitimate authority.
+The policy brought much, but not all of the country's population to live in planned villages, where children were exposed to public education whose content reflected the new government's political goals.
+We combine differences in the intensity of villagization across districts with differences in the exposure to the timing of the policy across age cohorts to identify the effect of the Ujamaa policy on citizens' attitudes.
+We show persistent, positive effects on national identity, as measured by survey responses and inter-ethnic marriage decisions.
+Treated cohorts are less likely to demand democratic accountability: they express positive views for a strong central state and question less state authority.